Oriented Matroids and Combinatorial Neural Codes

 \subsection{Codes from oriented matroids}

 Consider an oriented matroid $\cM$ on ground set $E$.
-The positive parts of topes can be regarded as codewords of a code on $E$.
-We will see that the map taking oriented matroids to the code of the positive parts of topes is functorial; to emphasize that we have changed categories, we will denote this map $\sfW^+$:
+We can consider the positive parts of covectors (respectively, topes) as a code on $E$, which we denote $\sfL^+\cM$ (respectively $\sfW^+\cM$) to emphasize the change in categories: